- If your Google Docs toolbar is missing, it might be because you hid it mistakenly.

 - Choose a Google sheet from the right-hand column and hit the Change permissions button.

-- From here, to allow a user be able to use the toolbar, mark the checkbox next to their name.
+- From here, to allow a user to use the toolbar, mark the checkbox next to their name.

 - Hit Done after granting permission to the relevant users.

-To resolve this, we have shown you ways to unhide the missing Google Docs toolbar, as well as how to get permission to edit it.
+To resolve this, we have shown you how to unhide the missing Google Docs toolbar and get permission to edit it.